sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 If the code stops compiling on an architecture the problem has to be solved as soon as possible.

-#### Static Fault Analysis
-This kind of static analysis usually is as slow or few times slower than building the software by a normal compiler.

-For many languages the compiler suite itself may include the capability.

-The static analyzers can detect a good number of mistakes that could be overlooked on review and it is usually still faster than the phases coming later.

 #### Testing
 Proper **unit** and **integration** tests make sure that the behavior of the software is correct.